-When buying a used car, you will need to weigh two things: miles on the vehicle and age.
+When buying a used car, it comes down to two things — the miles on the vehicle and its age.

-Newer vehicles typically cost more than similar older ones, as they typically have less wear and tear.
-And cars with lower mileage usually cost more than similar ones with higher mileage.
+Newer used vehicles typically cost more than older ones, as they usually have less wear and tear.
+And used cars with lower mileage usually cost more than those with higher mileage.

 It makes sense, right?
 But let’s explore what’s more important.
 Is it miles or age?